elunna/nerfhack-changelog/README.md

 * Randomly generated tins have a 1 in 30 chance of exploding in a blast of fire when opened.
 * Tins that you create from tinning kits will always be safe.

+## Special Rooms

+### Art rooms

+* Ported from SpliceHack
+* These rooms have a one-time event that occurs upon entering a room
+* Most of the time it's a fun piece of art depicting something with the denizens of the dungeon.
+But sometimes it's a special effect.
+  * You might see an image of your god, invoking enlightenment
+  * You might find a partial map of the level
+  * You might encounter a scary image, stunning you for a few turns
+* Art rooms help exercise INT and WIS, depending on the room
+* To get any effects, you must not be blind when you enter the room

+### Room colors patch
+* Most special rooms get a distinctive color or combination of colors.

+### New room: dragon lair (from SLASH'EM).
+* Dragon scales can sometimes appear in dragon lairs.

+### New room: giant courtroom (from SLASH'EM).
+* Giant courts sometimes have tinning kits.
+* Monsters in giant courts are always hostile.

+### New room: Real zoo (from SLASH'EM).
+* Monsters in real zoos are always hostile.

 ## CREDITS
 NerfHack draws inspiration and ideas from many variants of NetHack: